michelif/ETH-Students-instructions/index.md

 ### 2. Preliminary steps

 The first step is to setup the environement for running ROOT and jupyter.
 [This page](https://wiki.chipp.ch/twiki/bin/view/CmsTier3/HowToWorkInCmsEnv#The_ROOT_Environment_and_Jupyter) collects the needed informations.
-After that try to start a jupyter notebook on a t3 machine
+After that try to start a jupyter notebook on a t3 machine:
 {% highlight python %}
 jupyter notebook --port 8883 --no-browser
 {% endhighlight %}